oasisprotocol/old-docs/src/operators/current-testnet-parameters.md

 3. Download the genesis document published in [this release](https://github.com/oasislabs/public-testnet-artifacts/releases/tag/2020-02-11) to the path `/serverdir/etc/genesis.json`.
-4. Delete `/serverdir/node/tls_identity.pem`.
+4. Delete `/serverdir/node/tls_identity.pem` and
+   `/serverdir/node/tls_identity_cert.pem`.
-    * The format for the TLS keys has changed.
+    * The format for the TLS keys have changed.
 This will be regenerated on restart.
-5. Delete `/serverdir/node/tls_identity_cert.pem`.
-    * The format for the TLS keys has changed.
-This will be regenerated on restart.
-6. Update your `/serverdir/etc/config.yml` per the below instructions.
+5. Update your `/serverdir/etc/config.yml` per the below instructions.
-7. Download the [oasis-node
+6. Download the [oasis-node
    v20.3.1](https://github.com/oasislabs/oasis-core/releases/tag/v20.3.1)

 #### `/serverdir/etc/config.yml` Required Changes